Best UK Robo-Advisors Compared & Reviewed

 • Easy – robo-advisors have pre-made diverse portfolios meaning you buy a range of investments in different countries, markets and sectors in one go.
 This means that if you are not an experienced enough investor to pick your own investments, the platform does it for you.

 • Lack of choice – you cannot invest in individual shares.
-With Robo-advisors you can only buy into pre-made portfolios.
-Whilst some Robo-advisors like Wealthify allow you to increase or decrease your risk/reward ratio of a portfolio if you want to buy shares in a specific company you need a share dealing account.
+With robo-advisors you can only buy into pre-made portfolios.
+Whilst some robo-advisors like Wealthify allow you to increase or decrease your risk/reward ratio of a portfolio, if you want to buy shares in a specific company you need a share dealing account.

 • No advice – even though robo-advisors like to call themselves digital wealth managers, they are unable to provide advice or recommendations on what to buy or sell, or even provide guidance on what to do in a bear market.
 If you want advice on your investments, you need a traditional wealth manager.

-• Cost – despite Robo-advisors being cheaper than wealth managers, they are still more expensive that DIY investment platforms.
+• Cost – despite robo-advisors being cheaper than wealth managers, they are still more expensive than DIY investment platforms.
 For example, the cost to hold ETFs with AJ Bell is 0.25% capped at £3.50 per month, compared to the cheapest wealth manager Wealthify, which charges 0.6%.
 Of course, with DIY investment platforms, you have to choose your own investments, whereas robo-adviors are more expensive because they do the hard work for you.

-Investing with a robo advisor is cheaper than a traditional wealth manager as the process is automated, but there are still fees and costs to consider including:
+Investing with a robo-advisor is cheaper than a traditional wealth manager as the process is automated, but there are still fees and costs to consider including:

 • Account fee – charged as a percentage of the funds you hold on account